Skip to content

 • Databricks — Unity Catalog, corporate-TLS recovery.

-• BigQuery — ADC vs service-account JSON, byte-budget profiling.
+• BigQuery — ADC vs service-account JSON, profiling-mode selection.

 • MySQL / MariaDB — privilege grants, charset notes.